Raid of Sa'd ibn Zaid al-Ashhali

-Raid of Sa'd ibn Zaid al-Ashhali, took place in January 630 AD, 8AH, 9th month, of the Islamic Calendar, in the vicinity of al-Mushallal.
-Sa'd ibn Zaid al-Ashhali was sent to demolish the images of the gods worshipped by the polytheist tribes around the area.
+The Raid of Sa'd ibn Zaid al-Ashhali was an attack during the Early Muslim conquests during January 630 CE/Ramadan, 8 AH in the vicinity of al-Mushallal.
+Sa'd ibn Zaid al-Ashhali was sent to demolish the images of the gods worshipped by the Arabian polytheist tribes around the area.

 Raid to demolish al-Manat

 A fictional representation of the Sword of Ali, the Zulfiqar.
 Two swords were captured from the temple of the Semitic Goddess Manāt.
 Muhammad gave them to Ali, saying that one of them was Al-Dhulfiqar, which became the famous sword of Ali and a symbol of Shia Islam.

 In the same month as the mission of Khalid ibn al-Walid to destroy al-Uzza and the Suwa, Sa‘d bin Zaid Al-Ashhali was sent with 20 horsemen to Al-Mashallal to destroy an idol called Manāt, worshipped by the polytheist Al-Aws and Al-Khazraj tribes of Arabia.
 Here also a black woman appeared, naked with disheveled hair, wailing and beating on her chest.
 Sa‘d immediately killed her, destroyed the idol and broke the casket, returning at the conclusion of his errand.